 Visas and green cards represent significant investments made on the part of the beneficiary.
 However, the EB-5 green card is even more of an investment.
-Understandably, if you are interesting in pursuing this visa, you may want to know all of the details about the process, including how much the green card will cost you.
-Here, we’ll go over the EB-5 cost and what you can expect from a financial perspective.
+In this guide, we’ll go over the EB-5 cost and what you can expect from a financial perspective.

 When it comes to the actual green card processing cost for the EB-5, the fees will depend on the route you take, as there is a difference in cost between adjustment of status and consular processing.
 Here is a breakdown of what you can expect to pay for each route: